 Stare Decisis: The Backbone of the American Legal System

 Stare decisis, a Latin phrase meaning "to stand by things decided," is a cornerstone of the American legal system.
-This principle dictates that courts should follow precedents set by previous decisions when deciding similar cases.
+Which means this principle dictates that courts should follow precedents set by previous decisions when deciding similar cases.
 Understanding stare decisis is crucial for anyone seeking to comprehend how the law functions, particularly within the context of American government and civics.
-This article will delve into the definition of stare decisis, explore its practical application, examine its exceptions, and analyze its significance in maintaining consistency and predictability within the legal landscape.
+This article will look at the definition of stare decisis, explore its practical application, examine its exceptions, and analyze its significance in maintaining consistency and predictability within the legal landscape.

 What is Stare Decisis?
 A Deeper Dive

 At its core, stare decisis promotes consistency and predictability in judicial rulings.
+This ensures that similarly situated individuals are treated similarly under the law, fostering fairness and reducing the potential for arbitrary or capricious decisions.
 When a court confronts a legal issue that has been addressed in a prior case with similar facts and legal arguments, it is generally bound by the precedent established in that earlier case.
-This ensures that similarly situated individuals are treated similarly under the law, fostering fairness and reducing the potential for arbitrary or capricious decisions.
 This isn't simply about blindly following past rulings; it's a carefully considered process that balances respect for precedent with the need for legal evolution.

 The Hierarchy of Courts and the Impact on Stare Decisis